realworldocaml/mdx/README.md

 You can use that property to your advantage by allowing one to choose between a "monorepo" or regular opam workflow depending on the situation.

+### opam monorepo pull

+The `pull` command fetches the sources using the URLs in the lockfile.
+It benefits from the opam cache but its outcome does not depend on your opam configuration.

 ## Monorepo projects

 If you wish to use `opam-monorepo` to manage your dependencies, we suggest that you git version the